brunoxghx/Apple-Music-to-Spotify/README.md

 This project provides scripts to transfer songs from your Apple Music library (exported as an XML file) to a Spotify playlist.
 The process involves extracting song names from the Apple Music library XML file, storing them in an Excel file, and then using that Excel file to create a Spotify playlist with the corresponding songs.

+!Note - The Library Should Exported In XML Format

 ## 📋 Table of Contents
 - [Features](#features)
 - [Installation](#installation)